-This Guidance Note should be read in conjunction with the separate Matters, Issues and Questions (SA/ED33) and Preliminary Hearing Programme (SA/ED34).
+This Guidance Note should be read in conjunction with the separate Matters, Issues and Questions (SA/ED33) and Preliminary Hearing Programme (SA/ED34) for the Week 1 hearing sessions, and separate Matters, Issues and Questions for Weeks 2 & 3 (SA/ED59) and Updated Provisional Hearing Programme (SA/ED60) for the Weeks 2 and 3 hearing sessions.
 References in brackets are to the documents in the examination library which can be viewed on the examination website.